MohammedIsmail-SDE/My-Projects-/README.md

 └── README.md        # You are here
 ```

-> Intentionally kept as a **single-page, zero-dependency** build — no npm, no React, no bundler.
+> Intentionally kept as a **single-page, zero-dependency** build — no npm, no frameworks, no bundler.
 Just open `index.html` and it works.

 ---